chaofengc/Face-Sketch/README.md

 ## Introduction

 This is a project to do face sketch synthesis.
+Details are described in our [paper]().
 Here is an example
 <p align="center">
   <img src="./test/1.png">
   <img src="./result/content/1.png">